OHSU-OCTRI/authentication-lib/docs/SESSION_TIMEOUT_NOTIFICATION.md

 * The endpoint to use to keep the session alive
 * The logout endpoint
 * Callback to execute before logging the user out
+* The length of the quiet period before keepalive requests are required

 See [octri-session-timeout-modal.js](../authentication_ui_bootstrap5/src/main/resources/static/assets/js/octri-session-timeout-modal.js) and [install-session-timeout.js](../authentication_ui_bootstrap5/src/main/resources/static/assets/js/install-session-timeout.js) for details.